jlegatheaux/cnss/README.md

 ```
 parameter stop 100000
 ```
 This parameter defines the duration of the simulation in virtual ms. It is good practice to make this the first line of the config file.
 This special parameter is directly recognized by the simulator.
+Other examples:

 ```
 parameter splithorizon true